Doc2Feat-Bench: Evaluating Documentation-Driven Feature Addition: CONCLUSION

 \section{CONCLUSION}

-We introduce \nc, a large-scale and challenging benchmark for evaluating LLMs' software engineering capabilities in no-code feature addition. \nc is constructed with a systematic five-phase pipeline, including project selection, instance collection, environment construction, instance filtering, and input refinement.
+We introduce \nc, a challenging benchmark for evaluating software engineering capabilities in documentation-driven feature addition. \nc is constructed with a systematic five-phase pipeline.
 It consists of 634 real-world feature addition tasks identified from developer-maintained release notes.
-Given documentation changes within a repository as input, \nc requires an evaluated system to generate a patch that adds a new feature.
-We evaluate six state-of-the-art LLMs using two representative scaffolds, Agentless and OpenHands.
-Our results show that the best-performing model succeeds only 15.79\% of instances in \nc Verified, and 6.94\% in \nc Full.
-This demonstrates that no-code feature addition is a uniquely difficult and unsolved problem.
-Moreover, we analyze the failure cases of LLMs on \nc, aiming to guide future improvements in cross-file editing, codebase structure understanding, and tool-calling capabilities.
+Given documentation changes within a repository as input, \nc requires systems to generate a patch that adds a new feature.
+We evaluate 8 advanced models using two representative scaffolds, Agentless and OpenHands.
+Our results show that documentation-driven feature addition is a uniquely difficult and unsolved problem.
+Moreover, we analyze failure cases on \nc to guide future improvements in cross-file editing, code module understanding, and documentation semantic interpretation.